 Activate your imagination and ambition for entrepreneurial leadership—leadership that requires grassroots activism to ignite social change.
 As a James L. Forrester Fellow (Venture Fellow), you’ll be immersed in entrepreneurial contexts through a spring break trip to Silicon Valley, special off-campus cohort events, and regular interaction with accomplished guest speakers.
 Join Gordon’s growing cohort of pioneering thinkers and world-changers.

 Interested in issues of justice on the local, state, national and international level?
 Weekly service opportunities, discussions and a trip to Washington, D.C., open doors to understanding how to effectively engage with a variety of justice issues—not only through service, but through public policy.
-Students interact with representatives from several organizations to learn about addressing poverty on a macro scale.
+Students in the Richard F. Gross Fellows program interact with representatives from several organizations to learn about addressing poverty on a macro scale.

 Explore your calling to ministry and missions through the Nathan R. Wood Fellows (Ministry Fellows) program.
 You’ll engage with local pastors and church leaders, be mentored by Gordon’s chaplain and Chapel Office leaders, connect with the historical roots of the church in New England, spend your spring break on a global mission trip to Ecuador, and deepen your faith along the way.